jeffotoni/goworkshopdevops/README.md

 There are thousands of references today regarding Golang, let's start at the beginning and we could not stop talking about [Golang Tour](https://tour.golang.org).
 Well that site here [Play Golang](https://play.golang.org) we can play Golang online.

+We have a very interesting link that we have been able to search for packages written in Golang  check out this link: [Go Doc](https://godoc.org/)

+We have this link that presents us as a manual all libs developed in Golang [Dev Docs](https://devdocs.io/go/)

 Soon below some channels that I participate and can find me online.

 ### Telegram: